shaked777/GameRevive_BACK/README.md

 7. Set up a `.env` file with your Stripe API key and other environment variables
 8. Install the frontend dependencies using `npm install`
 9. Start the backend server using `python manage.py runserver`
-10. Start the frontend server using `npm start`
-- The front is in GameRevive Front repo.
+10. The FRONT is inside this project.

 ## AI-Based Recommendation System
 Our online store uses an AI-based recommendation system to provide personalized game recommendations to users.
 This recommendation system is powered by state-of-the-art machine learning algorithms that analyze user behavior and preferences to suggest games that are likely to be of interest.